Interesting Facts about Bhaja Caves

 A Short Trip to the Bhaja Caves

-Located at Pune, near Lonavala (Maharashtra), Bhaja Caves, also known as Bhaje Caves dates back to 2nd century BC.
+Located at Pune, near Lonavala (Maharashtra), Bhaja Caves, also known as Bhaje Caves date back to the 2nd century BC.
 These rock-cut caves stand straight at a height of 400 feet above the village of Bhaja after which it is named.
-The significant features of this Bhaja Caves, the stupas are really eye-catching and reveals a lot about Indian history during its time.
-Bhaja Caves is a must go for the people planning a trip to Maharashtra.
+The significant features of the Bhaja Caves and the stupas are really eye-catching and reveal a lot about Indian history during its time.
+Bhaja Caves is a must-go for people planning a trip to Maharashtra.

 The architecture of Bhaja Caves

-The most prominent sculpture of this cave is the Chaitya or Chaityagrha which reveals about wonder wooden architectures during those days.
+The most prominent sculpture of this cave is the Chaitya or Chaityagrha which reveals wonder of wooden architecture during those days.
 The Chaitya is a monument of wooden architecture with a vaulted horseshoe arched entrance as declared by the Archaeological Survey of India.
-It is one of the earliest amongst its types.
-The sculpts inside the cave reveal the use of tabla about 2000 years ago in Indian culture.
+It is one of the earliest among its types.
+The sculptures inside the cave reveal the use of tabla about 2000 years ago in Indian culture.
 Chaitya has Buddha reliefs along with unique reliefs from Indian mythology.
-A wooden beam inside the cave is inscribed with the names of donors of those times along with two more dates from 2nd century B.C.
+A wooden beam inside the cave is inscribed with the names of donors of those times along with two more dates from the 2nd century B.C.
 The cave at the end has a picturesque waterfall from which water during monsoon fills a small pool at the bottom of it.

 The Eye Catchers